 Covering up for a person — Most drugs of abuse, alcohol included, can inhibit a person’s capacity to think clearly or rationally and make judgments.
 In addition, after using a drug or in periods between using, a person may also feel ill or out of sorts, impeding a person’s ability to perform or engage in certain tasks.
 These people may miss out on family events, leading the enabler to make an excuse for their absence.
 If a person is too sick or intoxicated to go to work, a person’s spouse may call in sick to work for them.

 Picking up the slack — A hallmark of addiction is when the user begins to negate their responsibilities, examples include at work or at home.
 Perhaps they’ve cut back on their hours at work due to the effects of their addiction, so a spouse begins working more.
-Maybe he or she no longer fulfills their tasks around the house, so a partner or other family member takes on more chores.
+Maybe he or she no longer fulfill their tasks around the house, so a partner or other family member takes on more chores.
 This overcompensation creates more time for an individual to both use the drug and creates a buffer zone for them to reside in when they’re feeling ill from the drug’s effects.

 Using the substances themselves — In some cases, before addiction took hold, the enabler may have used drugs or alcohol with the addicted individual.
 Now, an imbalance occurs—one individual has an addiction, while the other does not—yet the latter individual may still desire to use substances in a recreational way, often in front of the person.
 In some cases, in pursuit of fun, relaxation or an attempt to connect to the individual, the enabler may actually use the drug of abuse with the person struggling with the addiction.
 This is quite obviously counterproductive, yet unfortunately common.